EugeneOw/trading/README.md

 The system is designed to train a reinforcement learning agent to perform trades using historical forex data.
 The agent learns from the market data using indicators such as **MACD** and **EMA**, and optimizes its trading strategy based on reward maximization.

 ---
+#### New Features:
+- **Dynamic Indicator Weighting:**

+	Technical indicators are now dynamically weighted.
+Each indicator starts off equally weighted, which is adjusted over time based on its performance.
+Indicators are rewarded or penalized dynamically (Based on the Sigmoid function) to improve trading accuracy.

+- **Q-Table Persistence:**

+	The Q-table is now stored in an SQLite3 database.
+This allows the agent to save its learning progress and reuse the Q-table in subsequent runs.
+---
 ### Trading Strategy:
 The agent's trading strategy is based on a range of instruments such as:
 - **MACD** (Moving Average Convergence Divergence)